sideris/Hopfield-Neural-Network/README.md

 Hopfield_Neural_Network
 =======================

-This Class implements a basic Hopfield neural network along with some useful functions for error calculation
+A basic Hopfield neural network along with some useful functions for error calculation

-    Dependencies: JFree chart(included)
+    Dependencies: JFree chart(not included)

+Written in Eclipse environment